MicrosoftDocs/learn/learn-pr/azure/manage-deployments-advanced-arm-template-features/includes/powershell/5-exercise-secure-parameters.md

     Copy the value somewhere convenient for the next step.

-1. Sign into the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) by using the same account you activated the sandbox with.
+1. Sign in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) by using the same account you activated the sandbox with.

 1. On the Azure portal menu or from the **Home** page, select **Create a resource**.